sundogbio/szi-tile-source/README.md

-Once we've read the Central Directory we know roughly where the individual file bodies live, but not precisely: each chunk of file data starts with a Local Header containing various bits of metadata, and it's the start location of this header that the Central Directory headers contain.
+Once we've read the Central Directory we know roughly where the individual file bodies live, but not precisely: each chunk of file data starts with a Local Header containing various bits of metadata, and it's the start location of this header that the Central Directory Headers contain.
 Unfortunately this is not necessarily the same data as that Central Directory Header: the values can be different, and more importantly the *length* of the header can vary from that in the Central Directory.
 So to reliably read in the body of the file, we need to perform the following steps: